-BSc (Hons) Biomedical Science at Newcastle University
+BSc (Hons) Biomedical Science, Newcastle University

-Brand Ambassador, BAE Systems and KPMG
+Brand Ambassador, BAE Systems and KPMG, plus other volunteering experiences.

-Business Development Manager, Homeppl
+Business Development Manager at Homeppl (Fintech/ Proptech startup)

 Studying MSc Innovation, Entrepreneurship and Management